Skip to content

 wabisabiart

-The Philosophy of Wabi-Sabi in Modern Art The Origins of Wabi-Sabi: A Brief History Wabi-sabi is a Japanese aesthetic concept with deep roots in Zen Buddhism.
-It celebrates the beauty of imperfecti...
+The Philosophy of Wabi-Sabi in Modern Art The Origins of Wabi-Sabi: A Brief History Wabi-sabi is a Japanese concept that finds beauty in imperfection.
+It has roots in Zen Buddhism and emerged in th...

 Read more